doshii-io/doshii-sdk/README.md

 Your clientId and clientSecret will be picked up by default if they're set in your environment variables as 'DOSHII_CLIENT_ID' and 'DOSHII_CLIENT_SECRET', both or none must be set.

+I would suggest only using the default 'v3' for version.
+Specifying 'v2' will work for some of these methods, but reliability may be lacking.

 ```js
 // Initialize the library
 const Doshii = require('doshii-sdk')({